teresy/tis-interpreter/tis-interpreter/EXAMPLES.md

-The first example shows how to use the interpreter on a single file example.c.
+The first example shows how to use the interpreter on a single file `example.c`.
-From the directory examples/00_single_file, type:
+From the directory `examples/00_single_file`, type:

 ```
 ../../tis-interpreter.sh example.c